johnsteele/atsd/rule-engine/README.md

 ## In-Memory Processing

-The incoming data is processed by the Rule Engine in-memory, separately from the other downstream tasks such as persistence and messaging.
+The incoming data is processed by the rule engine in-memory, before the data is stored on disk.

 ![](images/atsd_rule_engine.png "atsd_rule_engine")